allpix-squared/allpix-squared/src/modules/GeometryBuilderGeant4/README.md

 ### Dependencies

-This module requires an installation Geant4.
+This module requires an installation of Geant4.

 ### Parameters
 * `world_material` : Material of the world, should either be **air** or **vacuum**.
 Defaults to **air** if not specified.